publisha/publisha.github.io/pages/buildingaTOCinInDesign.md

 Although this a useful feature it is not something that we need for the print output PDF!
 Here it serves to illustrate the structure of our completed play book.

 [![The interactive table of contents in a PDF](/images/2017/01/toc-in-the-pdf.png)](/images/2017/01/toc-in-the-pdf.png)

+> **Note**: The information below is for those who intend to deliver eBook versions of their texts.

 ## Creating a Table of Contents for the eBook version